 ACIP Extends Delay in Pneumococcal Immunization of Healthy Children

-ACIP requests that health care providers estimate the amount of vaccine available to them, determine whether their shortage is "moderate"a shortfall of less than 25% of the four-dose immunization schedule for infantsor "severe," and vaccinate healthy children according to the following new instructions:
+ACIP requests that health care providers estimate the amount of vaccine available to them, determine whether their shortage is "moderate"a shortfall of less than 25% of the four-dose immunization schedule for infantsor "severe," and vaccinate healthy children in accordance with the following new instructions:

-- Moderate shortageFor children <6 months old at the time of the first vaccination, administer doses at 2, 4, and 6 months but defer the fourth dose.
-Children 711 months old at the time of first vaccination, administer two doses two months apart and a third dose at age 1215 months.
-Children 1223 months old at first vaccination, administer two doses two months apart.
+- Moderate shortageFor children < 6 months old at the time of the first vaccination, administer doses at 2, 4, and 6 months but defer the fourth dose.
+For children 711 months old at the time of the first vaccination, administer two doses two months apart and a third dose at age 1215 months.
+For children 1223 months old at the first vaccination, administer two doses two months apart.

-- Severe shortageFor children <6 months old at the time of the first vaccination, administer two doses two months apart in the first six months of life and defer the third and fourth doses.
-Children 711 months old at the time of the first vaccination, administer two doses two months apart and defer the third dose.
-Children 1223 months old at first vaccination, administer one dose and defer the second.
+- Severe shortageFor children < 6 months old at the time of the first vaccination, administer two doses two months apart in the first six months of life and defer the third and fourth doses.
+For children 711 months old at the time of the first vaccination, administer two doses two months apart and defer the third dose.
+For children 1223 months old at the first vaccination, administer one dose and defer the second.

-During the current shortage, which the Centers for Disease Control and Prevention (CDC) expects to last into March 2002, ACIP said it does not want health care providers to administer pneumococcal conjugate vaccine to children who have not received their first dose by the age of 24 months.
-Health care providers who estimate having less than 50% of the supply needed to complete the four-dose immunization schedule should assess their patients and defer administering doses to the infants at lowest risk of pneumococcal exposure or invasive infection, ACIP advised.
+During the current shortage, which the Centers for Disease Control and Prevention (CDC) expects to extend into March, ACIP said it does not want health care providers to administer pneumococcal conjugate vaccine to children who have not received their first dose by the age of 24 months.
+Health care providers who estimate having less than 50% of the supply needed to complete the four-dose immunization schedule should assess their patients conditions and defer administering doses to infants at the lowest risk of pneumococcal exposure or invasive infection, ACIP advised.